-Depending on the specifics of the case, the prosecutors may charge criminal threats as felonies or misdemeanors.
-If you work with a Vista criminal threats lawyer from the time the accusation is made, you will have a greater chance of facing misdemeanor charges for this offense.
-Penalties for criminal threats can include up to three years in prison and a strike under the state’s three strikes law, if the offense is charged as a felony, or up to one year in jail if it is charged as a misdemeanor.
+If you face felony criminal charges related to this charge, your potential penalties can include up to three years in state prison and a strike under the California’s three strikes law.
+If the charge is filed as a misdemeanor, you can face up to one year in county jail.
 You could also be issued a restraining order from the alleged victim or victims of the threat.

 The good news is that you can fight these charges in a number of ways, as long as you have a skilled San Diego criminal threats attorney.
 In some cases, it can work to explain that the statement was made as a result of a misunderstanding or joke.
 Other times, it may work to simply argue that you were either the victim of false accusations or a mistaken identity.
 It’s important to refuse to speak with police without a criminal defense lawyer though as it is very possible to say something that could damage your case by attempting to defend yourself.
 For example, if you say that someone made false accusations against you, but there is a video of you making the statement, you’ll dramatically reduce your credibility.